rvanlaar/djangorecipe/README.txt

   `true`.
 This can be used with mod_wsgi to deploy the project.
 The name of the script is `control-script.wsgi`.

+wsgilog
+  In case the WSGI server you're using does not allow printing to stdout, you can set this variable to a filesystem path - all stdout/stderr data is redirected to the log instead of printed

 fcgi
   Like `wsgi` this creates an extra script within the bin folder.
 This script can be used with an FCGI deployment.